Imaged Document Search Tools

 |Official Tabulations (Water Rights)|Official tabulations show the current status of decreed water rights in order of seniority by major drainage.
 Before reviewing these historic documents, please review our page on Official Water Rights Tabulations.

 |Pre-213 Worksheets|Pre-213 Worksheets are worksheets used to calculate the cylinder(s) of appropriation for wells that qualify under C.R.S.
 37-90-137(5).

 |Publications and Reports|

-The Reference Library Template includes items pertinent to branches of the Division of Water Resources.
-Items may include special reference or technical reports, studies, books, articles, and legislation.
-Many new documents will be added to this template, including policies, procedures and guidelines.
+The Reference Library Template includes items such as guides, legislation, presentations, reports, investigations, studies and technical publications.
+Many new documents will be added to this template, including written instructions and orders, policies, procedures and guidelines.

 |State Archive Inventory Lists|

 State Archive Inventory index sheets are listings of all original documents and records that the State Engineer's Office has deposited with State Archives for storage.